Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Equidistribution on tori associated to polynomials

 We start by interpreting these sums as Mellin transforms on~$T$ in order to apply our general equidistribution results.
 Let~$\chi\in \widehat{B}^{\times}$.
 Let~$\widetilde{\chi}$ be the character of~$T(k)$ corresponding to~$\chi$.
 The sum~(\ref{eq-varsum}) takes the form

 Note also that by adapting the argument of~\cite[Lem.\,1.1]{katz-characters}, for any $n\geq 1$, we have

 The variation with~$\chi\in \widehat{B}^{\times}$ of the sums~(\ref{eq-varsum}) is therefore governed by the tannakian group of the perverse sheaf $i_{f*}M$ on~$T$.
-We note that by Theorem~\ref{th-polite}, this perverse sheaf (as any other perverse sheaf on~$T$) is generically unramified.
+By Theorem~\ref{th-polite}, this perverse sheaf is generically unramified.

-We first compute the tannakian dimension of the object $i_{f*}M$.
+We first compute the tannakian dimension of the object $i_{f*}M$, in the most important cases.

-\begin{lemma} Let~$\mcF$ be a middle-extension sheaf on~$\Aa^1_k[1/f]$ which is pure of weight zero.
-Define $M=\mcF(1/2)[1]$, which is a perverse sheaf of weight zero on~$T$.
+\begin{lemma} Let~$\mcF$ be a middle extension sheaf on~$\Aa^1_k[1/f]$ which is pure of weight zero.\footnote{\ Recall (see Example~\ref{ex-weights} (3)) that this means that the restriction of~$\mcF$ to any dense open set where it is lisse is punctually pure of weight~$0$.} Define $M=\mcF[1](1/2)$, which is a perverse sheaf of weight zero on~$\Aa^1_k[1/f]$.
 The tannakian dimension~$r$ of~$i_{f*}M$ is given by

 \end{lemma}